spaceitup/checkout-android/README.rst

 testing possibilities, and references.
 The documentation will help you create a payment session that can be used by the Android Payment SDK.

-After you have created a payment session on your server you will receive a response containing the List Result in Json format.
+After you have created a payment session you will receive a response containing the List Result in Json format.
 This List Result contains a “self” URL which is used to initialise the Payment Page.

 Part of the list result containing the “self” URL: